 The length of the first session may be longer than is typical

-For example, it could be upwards of 50 minutes, whereas future sessions will only be 45.
-It's a good idea to clarify how long your first meeting will be before coming in.
+For example, it could be upwards of 60 minutes, whereas future sessions may only be 50.
+It's a good idea to clarify how long your first meeting will be in advance!

 You'll fill basic paperwork out when you arrive